COVID-19 Prevention Plan

 Contact Tracing, Isolation, Self-Quarantine

 Despite the many reasonable steps USF is taking to prevent the transmission of the virus, the presence and transmission of COVID-19 on campus is likely, if not inevitable, during this ongoing pandemic.
-Therefore, the university has developed protocols for contact tracing, isolating people who contract COVID-19, and helping people who become exposed to COVID-19 to self-quarantine.
+Therefore, the university has developed protocols for contact tracing, isolating people who contract COVID-19, and helping people who become exposed to COVID-19 to self-quarantine if their situation dictates.

 - Students who are diagnosed with COVID-19 will be required to isolate.
 Residential students will isolate in a space designated by USF and students residing off campus will isolate off campus.